-Audit Procedures and Dates Most Recently Approved by DOE
+Audit Procedures and Dates Most Recently Approved by ADOH and DOE for all fund sources

-- 1. Single Family: REM as of 2/23/2022 - 2.
-Manufactured Housing: REM as of 2/23/2022 - 3.
+- 1. Single Family: REM and OptiMiser as of 2/23/2022 and 12/19/2022 respectively - 2.
+Manufactured Housing: REM and OptiMiser as of 2/23/2022 and 12/19/2022 respectively - 3.
 Small Multi-family (5-25 units, each unit separately heated/cooled): Arizona WAP currently does not have an approved multifamily priority list and must go through DOE for approval. - Large Multifamily (26 or more units): Arizona WAP currently does not have an approved multifamily priority list and must go through DOE for approval.
 See multifamily section for further details.